virtualansoftware/virtualan-virtualization/README.md

-# service-virtualization
+# Service Virtualization
-To build new version of release Docker Image for Service virtualization.
-To Support #OpenAPI,  #AsyncAPI(Kafka and AMQ).
+To build new release version of Docker Image for Service virtualization.
+It supports #OpenAPI, #AsyncAPI(Kafka and AMQ).

-##  Install service virtualization
+##  Install service virtualization - Docker compose:

-### Docker compose:

 	version: "3.7"
 	services:
 	  virtualization: